Sasnigs/meta-capstone/README.md

 ## Overview

 **Category:** Discussion Forum

-**Story:** MovieTalk is a platform for users to discuss movies they’ve watched or plan to watch.
+**Story:** ReelTalk is a platform for users to discuss movies they’ve watched or plan to watch.
 Users can search for movies, read what others think, or leave their own thoughts through comments.

 **Market:** Designed for movie lovers who want to share or explore opinions before watching.

 **Habit:** Can be used daily as new movies and comments are added regularly.

 **Scope:** Focused on text-only comments for movies available through the OMDb API.

 ---